mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 175 - Changes Without Coverage/readme.md

 When you need to make a change, you need to update the live specification of your code.

-That's why tests are for.
+That's what tests are for.

 Instead of generating dead documentation of what your code does, you should write a covering use scenario.